 Separation anxiety in cats

-While cats have a reputation for being aloof, they are very social creatures who form deep bonds with their pet parents.
-So, when you go away on holiday, or leave them for work each day, they may begin to fret that they won’t see you again.
+We all know how aloof many cats can be, but most are social creatures who form deep bonds with their pet parents.
+So, when you go away on vacation or leave them for work often throughout the week, they may begin to fret that they won’t see you again.

 - Pine and refuse food while you are gone